Pacific Southwest, Region 9

 Compliance and Enforcement

-- In the Matter of the County of Hawai'i
+- In the Matter of: County of Hawai'i

 The Pacific Southwest region encompasses diverse landscapes and cultures and includes some of the nation’s fastest-growing metropolitan areas as well as the world’s most diverse agricultural economy.
 Its industries include numerous oil refineries, military bases and mining operations.
 EPA works with local, state, and tribal governments and other federal agencies to achieve compliance with our nation's environmental laws through enforcement actions and compliance assistance efforts.
 To combat environmental crime, several environmental crimes task forces for the Pacific Southwest work out of the Criminal Investigation Division.